KeyZox71/adventofcode2024/README.md

 | ---- | -- | ---------------|
 | 2024 | 🌟 | 1/25 days |

+## Licence
+This project is published under the Do What The F*ck You Want Public License.
+So have fun doing whatever the f*ck you want ! :D

 ##
 🎅 Happy Coding and enjoy the holiday season!